Ubisoft Interview Questions & Reviews

 Let them make the first offer! they may offer you more then what you where going to ask for.
 If it is not enough make a counter offer.

-I applied online and the process took 7 weeks - interviewed at Ubisoft in June 2012.
+I applied through an employee referral and the process took 1 week - interviewed at Ubisoft in August 2013.

 Interviews for Top Jobs at Ubisoft